Good to Know

 Mountain Guide(s): Experienced mountain guides with expertise in the Manaslu region and skiing should be part of the team.
 They will provide technical guidance, and route planning, and ensure the safety of the team members throughout the expedition.

 Climbing Sherpas: High-altitude climbing Sherpas are essential for providing logistical support and assistance in setting up camps, fixing ropes, and carrying heavy loads.
-They have invaluable knowledge of the mountain and can aid in acclimatization.
+They have invaluable knowledge of the mountain and can aid in acclimatisation.

 Cook(s) and Base Camp Staff: A team of cooks and support staff will be responsible for preparing meals, managing the base camp, and ensuring the expedition members have proper nutrition and support throughout their stay.